openorg-software/openrqm-docs/arch/ARCHITECTURE.md

 If a foreign id is "null" or "0" for a requested entity, it is assumed that there is no referenced entity.
 This decision was made, because adding "0" to the accepted values simplifies the implementation.

+As the timeformat in the database "Datetime" is used, although is not necessarily stored in UTC.
+"Timestamp" is not used because of the "Y2K38" problem.
+This leads to the fact that all times and dates have to be converted to UTC before storing them in the database, in favor of avoiding the Y2K38 problem.